saidpapid/Cloudflare-Dynamic-DNS-Updater/README.md

 # Cloudflare Dynamic DNS Update PHP script

-This script updates your current dynamic IP address in your DNS records which you have hosted at Clourflare.
+This script updates your current dynamic IP address in your DNS records which you have hosted at Cloudflare.
 Don't have a domain name?
 Cloudflare offers wholesale priced domain names at their cost.
 I have all of my domain names registered with Cloudflare. .com and .net domains are like $11 a year and included is free DNS hosting with free one-click DNSSEC setup!
 If you want, you can also proxy your website through Cloudflare's proxy to hide your IP address.

 WHAT THIS DOES
 - Checks your current public IP using Cloudflare’s 1.1.1.1 trace endpoint.